GrassHopper1977/Morello_CHERI_Setup/README.md

 - `-lusb` - Include the libusb library
 - `-o testusb_pc` - Sets the name of the output file to `testusb_pc`
 - `testusb.c` - Source files.
+## Understanding CHERI Code and CheriBSD (a CHERI tutorial)
+I highly recommend that you go through this tutorial.
+It's not written for Morello CHERI but you can still try the exercises by comiling for Hybrid or Purecaps.
+It will give you a good understanding of what CHERI can (and cannot) do: [Adversarial CHERI Exercises and Missions](https://ctsrd-cheri.github.io/cheri-exercises/cover/index.html)

 # Trying out a Custom Kernel
 1. Navigate to our home directory: `cd ~`